 In the event that your radiology facility turns out to be a part of bigger groups of medical entrepreneurs, a bigger corporate association, or a national venture, you will have a more noteworthy chance of securing your current clinic contracts or replacing other radiology groups.

 Before taking part in a merger and acquisition, there are numerous factors to consider.
-Addressing these issues can help radiologist decide if a merger and acquisition is right for your radiology practice, and help you how to approach and handle it head on.
+Addressing these issues can help radiologists decide if a merger and acquisition are right for your radiology practice, and help you how to approach and handle it head-on.